 Using moments of meditation during problem solving can be a powerful tool that empowers #MathTinkering, an approach that includes adopting a growth mindset, putting ourselves into the position of thinking clearly, taking chances, and focusing on the task at hand.

 A key tool in #MathTinkering is to learn how to undo a negative moment during problem solving where we feel overwhelmed, anxious, frozen, and filled with self-doubt.
-Our goal is to create an emotionally safe place for ourselves to have the freedom to try out new ideas without personal judgement or angst.
+Our goal is to show people how to use the best CBD oil and create an emotionally safe place for ourselves to have the freedom to try out new ideas without personal judgement or angst.

 One such tool that has been successful in my practice is introducing short spurts of meditation in order to help problem solvers unwind during stressful moments as negative thoughts of a fixed mindset seep in.
 The goal of the instruction is to use meditation as a strategic tool to solve a particular problem at a particular moment.